All Rounder

 Slow Feeding Your Grinder

 With most entry-level home grinders, this can significantly help improve the flavor quality of your cup.
-On the other hand, it can be fun to avoid this technique if you favor more texture/body and sweetness.
+On the other hand, it can be useful to avoid this technique if you favor more texture/body and sweetness.

-If you’d like to slow feed a hand grinder, you can tilt the grinder while grinding to slow feed the beans into the burrs.
+Hand Grinding Tip: If you’d like to slow feed a hand grinder, you can tilt the grinder while grinding to slow feed the beans into the burrs.

 The Joy of Filtration